quii/learn-go-with-tests/http-server.md

 }
 ```

 Notice we're still not worrying about making stores _just yet_, we just want the compiler passing as soon as we can.

+You should be in the habit of prioritising having code that compiles and then code that passes the tests.

 By adding more functionality (like stub stores) we are opening ourselves up to potentially _more_ compilation problems.

 Now `main.go` won't compile for the same reason.